Mystery Agony Aunt

 When you watch a lot of movies you go through that barrier and you no longer get as frustrated by unoriginal movies or those which are cheesy as you might once have done but instead accept them for what they are.
 That brings me to "Dear Viola" the sort of movie which gets shown on TV in the afternoon because the sort of person who is at home in the afternoon and looking for a movie to watch is probably after light entertainment rather than hard hitting realism.
 It does mean that "Dear Viola" is not the most demanding of movies and relies heavily on the simplest of charms but it kind of works.

 Now "Dear Viola" is extremely familiar as we start with a very small community where it seems everyone goes to church and everyone else knows each other's business.
 On top of that we have the mousy woman who has put others ahead of her own desires and then there is the handsome father who is a widow.
-They are 3 basic ingredients and how this plays out with the woman, Katie, secretly falling for him but he ends up with someone else is as text book as it comes.
+They are 3 basic ingredients and how this plays out with the woman, Katie, secretly falling for the father but he ends up with someone else is as text book as it comes.
 Of course things are not simple and we have the issue of her being Dear Viola and so we have that Tom Hanks - Meg Ryan things going on with a play on "You've Got Mail".
-Basically there is nothing new in "Dear Viola" but it blends the familiar ingredient in a pleasant, sugary way.
+Basically there is nothing new in "Dear Viola" but it blends the familiar ingredients in a pleasant, sugary way.

 Because "Dear Viola" trades on familiarity the acting is more a case of did the director pick the right people to fit in with the feel of the movie and director Laurie Lynd did.
-Kellie Martin whilst OTT on doing the mild mannered stuff is sweet whilst Jefferson Brown has that handsome father thing going on in that laid back sort of way.
+Kellie Martin whilst OTT on doing the mild mannered stuff is also sweet and likeable whilst Jefferson Brown has that handsome father thing going on in that laid back sort of way.